yandex/odyssey/POSTGRESQL_PROTOCOL.md

 	#  can be repeated several time for reach stmt;stmt

-	S: EmptyQueryResponce # in case if text=""
+	S: EmptyQueryResponse # in case if text=""
-	S: NoticeResponce
+	S: NoticeResponse
-	S: ErrorResponce
+	S: ErrorResponse

 	# all text stmts processed, ready for next command
 	S: ReadyForQuery